Tonie Box vs Yoto Player vs Storypod: Which is Best?

 While Tonies are still being added and produced, they are mostly mainstream to intrigue younger audiences.
 Only recently Tonies offered educational content.
 Yoto, on the other hand, has more and more diverse content and way more options.
 Plus, the cards are cheaper than figurines.

 I think the minimalist design and range of content for older kids make the Yoto Mini the one that will last the longest.
 The Toniebox has about 120 figurine options right now while Yoto has about 600 card options.
-The Yoto Player includes a free radio station (a day and a night one) that are full of delightful kid songs.
+The Yoto Player includes a free radio station (a day and a night one) that is full of delightful kid songs.

 However, I would not gift Yoto to a 2 year old or even a 3 year old, because the cards can get easily destroyed by the child.
 On top of them naturally not being even remotely as cool as physical figurines like Tonies.